56quarters/modgrot/README.md

 **WARNING** Loading kernel modules has the potential to crash your machine and I'm not very good at writing C. You have been warned!!!

+Assumptions:

+* You are running Ubuntu 20.04 LTS (Focal Fossa) as your host OS
+* You will use an Ubuntu 20.04 LTS (Focal Fossa) as your guest OS (QEMU VM)

 ### Get modgrot source